Police Truck

 "Police Truck" is a song by the American punk rock band Dead Kennedys.
 It was originally released in May 1980 as the B-side of the "Holiday in Cambodia" single and later released in June 1987 as the opening track on the band's compilation album Give Me Convenience or Give Me Death.

 The song is a satirical attack on the actions of two police officers and takes a first-person view from the authorities themselves.
 It was inspired by an incident that occurred in Oakland in the late 1970s.
-It also functions more generally as an attack on police corruption of that time period.
+It also functions more generally as an attack on police corruption.